pzemtsov/pzemtsov.github.io/_posts/2014-11-24-how-cache-affects-demultiplexing-of-e1.md

 The extra times correspond to about 5 latencies of L2 cache, 5 -- 6 latencies of L3 cache and 2 -- 3 memory latencies,
 respectively, which is not bad, considering that we read 32 lines of cache (2048 bytes in total), and also write 32 lines of cache for each source block.
-The processor did good job in either prefetching the data from memory, or overlapping several memory requests in time.
+The processor did a good job in either prefetching the data from memory, or overlapping several memory requests in time.

 Even in the out-of-L3-cache case, we still process 2 bytes per CPU cycle and move 5 Gbytes per second, which